groupdocs-signature-cloud/GroupDocs.Signature-Products/english/signature/_index.md

 ############################# Header ############################
 title: "Document e-Signing Solution"
-description: "Sign digital documents and images on any platform using our flexible APIs and app based solutions for programmers and end users‎"
+description: "Sign digital documents and images on any platform using our flexible APIs and app based solutions for programmers and end users"

 ############################# APIs ###############################
 apis: